List of Shenzhen Metro stations

 Shenzhen Metro is the metro system that serves the city of Shenzhen in Guangdong Province of the People's Republic of China.
-It is operated by the state-owned Shenzhen Metro Group (SZMC) except Line 4 which is run by MTR Corporation (Shenzhen).
+It is operated by the state-owned Shenzhen Metro Group (SZMC) except Line 4 and Line 13 which is run by MTR Corporation (Shenzhen).
 It was the seventh metro system to be built in mainland China; and having delivered 1297 million rides in 2016, it is one of the busiest metro systems in the world.

-The current Shenzhen Metro system consists of fifteen lines:
+The current Shenzhen Metro system consists of seventeen lines: